This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 A standard that is documented, publicly available, and usually free.
 Open standards allow all technologies to connect and integrate, and allow IT to become more modular.
 As such, they are key to the on-demand operating environment.
 See also on demand operating environment.

 A system that complies with industry-defined interoperability standards.
 An open system can be connected to other systems complying with the same standards.
 See also Fibre Channel Protocol, Small Computer System Interface.

-Open Systems Adapter
+Open Systems Adapter (OSA)

 An integrated IBM mainframe hardware feature that combines the functions of an I/O channel with the functions of a network port to provide direct connectivity between mainframe applications and their clients on the attached network.